abend0c1/da/README.md

    * The first 80 columns of the disassembly are valid assembler statements and can be pasted into an FB80 file to be processed by the HLASM assembler.
-That is, you can paste all the dissassembled lines and ignore the truncation warning.
+That is, you can paste all the disassembled lines and ignore the truncation warning.

    * The remaining columns contain the following information that is useful during disassembly: